Lingcod

 It is spotted in various shades of gray.
-The lingcod is a popular eating fish, and is thus prized by anglers.
+The lingcod is a popular eating fish and is thus prized by anglers.
 Though not closely related to either ling or cod, the name "lingcod" originated because it somewhat resembles those fish.
 Around 20% of lingcods have blue-green to turquoise flesh.p.
-298 The colour is destroyed by cooking.
-The colour may be due to biliverdin, but this has not been established beyond doubt.
+298 The color, which is no longer present after cooking, may be due to biliverdin, but this has not been established beyond doubt.